2025–26 SC Telstar season

-Season summary

-Pre-season

-Telstar confirmed their initial warm-up programme on 28 June, scheduling friendlies against ADO '20, Heerenveen, Rijnsburgse Boys, Cambuur, Samsunspor, Jong Sparta and Qatari side Al-Shamal, with a one-day triangular tournament at Katwijk also added to the diary.
-On 26 July, VV Katwijk hosted the "Visserijtoernooi" at Sportpark De Krom, contested as 2×30-minute matches between Katwijk, Koninklijke HFC and Telstar; Telstar won both fixtures to take the trophy.
+Background and pre-season

+Telstar head coach Anthony Correia served the club for a second full season.

+The 2025–26 season was Sportclub Telstar's 63rd since the club's formation in 1963, and their first in the Eredivisie, the top tier of the Dutch football league system, since 1977–78, when they had finished bottom of the league and been relegated to the Eerste Divisie.
+Telstar secured promotion via the 2024–25 Eerste Divisie promotion play-offs after finishing seventh in the regular season, defeating ADO Den Haag in the first round and FC Den Bosch in the semi-final, before completing a 3–1 second-leg win over Willem II in Tilburg on 1 June 2025.

+Anthony Correia, a former Telstar player, served as head coach for a second full season, having been appointed in April 2024.
+Telstar's first-choice kit consisted of all white shirts, shorts and socks.
+The club retained construction firm BUKO as primary sponsor under a new agreement that also gave naming rights to the Sportpark Schoonenberg, which was rebranded the BUKO Stadion.
+Significant work also took place at the ground, where the pitch was converted from artificial turf to natural grass in line with new Eredivisie regulations.

 Squad building began early.
 In February, Telstar pre-contracted defender Nigel Ogidi Nwankwo from Quick Boys, followed in May by striker Milan Zonneveld from the same club and, in June, forward Patrick Brouwer.
 Neville Ogidi Nwankwo, brother of Nigel, arrived on loan from Utrecht on 3 July, and goalkeeper Daan Reiziger signed later that month after leaving Cambuur.
-Early August brought further reinforcement as experienced utility defender Dion Malone and midfielder Dylan Mertens both penned deals, while on 18 August Almere City's Jochem Ritmeester van de Kamp joined on loan.
-The window concluded with the permanent signing of forward Kay Tejan from USL Dunkerque for a reported €230,000 and a two-year contract.

-There were also notable departures.
-Top goalscorer from the season before, Youssef El Kachati, moved to fellow Eredivisie club NEC, while veterans Mitch Apau and Tom Overtoom ended their professional career and joined amateur sides Spakenburg and Rijnsburgse Boys respectively.
+Defender Dion Malone and midfielder Dylan Mertens both signed in early August, while on 18 August Almere City's Jochem Ritmeester van de Kamp joined on loan.
+The window concluded with the permanent signing of forward Kay Tejan from USL Dunkerque for a reported €230,000 on a two-year contract.
+The top goalscorer from the previous season, Youssef El Kachati, moved to fellow Eredivisie club NEC, and veterans Mitch Apau and Tom Overtoom ended their professional careers to join amateur sides Spakenburg and Rijnsburgse Boys respectively.

-Results across July and early August showed encouraging signs.
-Telstar opened with a 6–1 win at ADO '20, drew 1–1 with Heerenveen in a 120-minute run-out, and defeated Rijnsburgse Boys 2–0.
-They then beat Cambuur 2–0 in Stiens in a game staged over three periods (45'–25'–45'), before a 3–3 draw with Samsunspor in Driel.
-The Visserijtoernooi in Katwijk brought two short-format victories—2–0 over Koninklijke HFC and 1–0 against Katwijk—followed by a heavier 5–0 reverse at Jong Sparta.
-Pre-season closed with a 2–1 comeback win over Al-Shamal in Maurik, with Soufiane Hetli converting a penalty before Milan Zonneveld struck the winner.
-Notably, former Eredivisie and Netherlands international Adam Maher trained with Telstar and featured in pre-season friendlies, but did not sign a contract during pre-season.
+Telstar prepared with eight friendlies between July and early August.
+They opened with a 6–1 win at ADO '20 and drew 1–1 with Heerenveen in a 120-minute run-out, before victories over Rijnsburgse Boys (2–0) and Cambuur (2–0 in Stiens) and a 3–3 draw with Turkish side Samsunspor in Driel.
+On 26 July, the club won the one-day Visserijtoernooi at VV Katwijk with short-format victories over Koninklijke HFC (2–0) and Katwijk (1–0).
+A 5–0 reverse followed away to Jong Sparta.
+Pre-season closed with a 2–1 comeback win over Qatari side Al-Shamal in Maurik, in which Soufiane Hetli converted a penalty before Zonneveld struck the winner.
+Former Netherlands international Adam Maher trained with the club and featured in friendlies, but did not sign a contract.